steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Short Term

-    Why is GausianBlurCachedKermel slower than GaussianBlur?
+    Can the image array be shifted by the "background value" to allow optimization?
-        Is it the use of the GaussianKernel?
+        Skip the lookup of the gaussian kernel elemeent and the multiplication.

     What is the optimal size of the kernel radius?
+        The article uses a radius of 10.
+        GaussianKernel::Radius returns 11.

     How many passes are required for GaussianBoxBlur?

     Add an "Experiment" module to Explorer to isolate test code.
     How can the Workbench images be labeled?
     Test asymmetric arrays.